shoppad/mesa-templates/salesforce/lead/send-to-shopify-customer/README.md

-# Send Contact To Shopify Customer
+# Send Salesforce Lead To Shopify Customer

 Send contact from Salesforce to Shopify customer when lead converts.